zachcp/datalevin/planner.md

 transaction through fast set intersections.

-An additional "classes" LMDB DBI will be used, the keys will be class ids, and the values are the corresponding entities represented by a roaing bitmap of entity ids.
+An additional "classes" LMDB DBI will be used, the keys will be class ids, and the values are the corresponding entities represented by a bitmap of entity ids.
 This allows us to quickly find relevant entities for a query.

 For common attributes that should not contribute to the defintion of entity